gravvivty/A-Game-Full-of-Bugs/README.md

 As part of this group project, my primary responsibilities included:

 - **Level Layout Design**
-    - Designed and implemented the level architecture and platform placements for engaging and balanced gameplay.
+    - Designed and implemented the level architecture and platform placements.

 - **Teleport Systems**
     - Developed teleport mechanics enabling players to traverse non-linear level layouts.